nextflow-io/nextflow/docs/script.md

 }
 ```

 This block is called the *entry workflow*.
-A script can only have one entry workflow, and it serves as the entrypoint when the script is executed.
-In fact, whenever a script contains only simple statements like `println 'Hello!'`, Nextflow simply treats it as an entry workflow!
+It serves as the entrypoint when the script is executed.
+A script can only have one entry workflow.
+Whenever a script contains only simple statements like `println 'Hello!'`, Nextflow simply treats it as an entry workflow.

 You can also break up code into functions, for example: